idettman/harmonize/readme.md

 * small teams, hackathon ready, minimal but powerful api, no classes, no this

 ### Functional First: Don't Mutate State

-My friend and I were doing some paired programming and we made this joke to never let each other mutate state.

 ###